Employee Benefits and the Law in Alabama

 While some benefits are paid by the employer, others involve voluntary employee contributions.
-Furthermore, employers often require that the employee work for a minimum amount of time with them before they are eligible to receive benefits.
-Those employers who provide medical plans for employees owe certain legal duties under Alabama law to those they cover.
+Additionally, employers often require that the employee work for a minimum amount of time with them before they are eligible to receive benefits.
+Those employers who provide medical plans for employees owe particular legal duties under Alabama law to those they cover.
 They must disclose important information about the health plans, and employees are entitled to a fair process in the treatment of their claims under the plan.

 What Employee Benefits are Protected by Alabama law?